-- Advise on how to manage individuals' tax affairs in a tax efficient manner, in particular focusing on investing in film relief, employment and investment incentive (EII) and other tax incentives while considering the restriction of specified reliefs for high earners.
-Calculate the tax arising based on the advice provided. - Understand why family partnerships are used and advise on the issues surrounding the holding of assets through a family partnership - Outline stamp duty relief for farm consideration - Compare the income tax, CGT and CAT rules which apply in the year of death - Determine the residency of an estate - Apply the income tax and CGT treatment of personal representatives and executors - Outline the income tax treatment applicable to payments of income during the course of administration - Advise individuals using common estate planning techniques on how to manage their affairs
+- Advise on how to manage individuals' tax affairs in a tax efficient manner, in particular focusing on employment and investment incentive (EII) and other tax incentives.
+Calculate the tax arising based on the advice provided. - Understand why family partnerships are used and advise on the issues surrounding the holding of assets through a family partnership - Outline stamp duty relief for farm consideration - Compare the income tax, CGT and CAT rules which apply in the year of death - Determine the residency of an estate - Apply the income tax and CGT treatment of personal representatives and executors - Outline the income tax treatment applicable to payments of income during the course of administration - · Advise individuals using common estate planning techniques on how to manage their affairs